ArkEcosystemArchive/docs-legacy/docs/tutorials/iot/boards/esp32-adafruit/README.md

 void checkCrypto() {
   /**
    * This is how you can check the default 'Network' "Transaction 'Fees' by type.
    * In this example, it should return a 'uint64_t' integer of '10000000' as the default 'Fee' for a 'Transaction' of 'Type' '0'.
    */
-    Ark::Crypto::Configuration::Fee fee;
+    ARK::Crypto::Configuration::Fee fee;
     unsigned long typeZeroTransactionFee = fee.get(0);
     Serial.print("\n Type 0 default Transaction Fee: ");
     Serial.println(typeZeroTransactionFee); // The response is a 'uint64_t' integer.

   /**/

   /********************/

   /**
    * The following methods allows you to create an ARK address.
    * This is done by passing a 12-word 'Passphrase' and the 'Network' 'Version' "byte".
    * The 'Version" "byte" is a BASE58 P2PKH byte.
-Ark Devnet is '0x1E'; Ark Mainnet is '0x17'.
+ARK Devnet is '0x1E'; ARK Mainnet is '0x17'.
    *
    * Given the passphrase ""bullet parade snow bacon mutual deposit brass floor staff list concert ask",
    * and the 'Devnet' 'Version' byte (0x1E); the ARK Address should be "DStZXkgpEjxbG355nQ26vnkp95p24U9tsV" */ const auto passphrase = "bullet parade snow bacon mutual deposit brass floor staff list concert ask";